 Since Shoko was a young child, Yasuko Kanazawa has been collecting artwork made by her daughter.
 Yasuko always knew Shoko had a gift, but was not aware her daughter’s art would become a global inspiration.

 Born with Down syndrome, Shoko Kanazawa, 34, started studying calligraphy at age five and has since refined her craft to achieve worldwide fame.
-A young woman with talent that demands attention, Shoko has been selected as the official calligrapher for the 2020 Summer Olympics in Tokyo, Japan.
+A young woman with talent that demands attention, Shoko has been selected as one of the official artists of the 2020 Tokyo Olympics.

 Shoko held her first exhibition at the age of 20, with Yasuko as her mentor and supporter in both calligraphy and life.

 “It is difficult for Shoko to clearly express herself with speech.
 Calligraphy has offered an outlet where she can fully connect with people while showcasing her artistic talent,” Yasuko Kanazawa said of her daughter.
 “She’s helping to change the way people view Down syndrome through her art.”